-If you’ve been away for a long time, your credit score will have likely degraded, making it difficult to secure credit agreements.
+If you’ve been away for a long time, your credit score will likely have degraded, making it difficult to secure credit agreements.

-If your credit score doesn’t look great, there are a few handy ways you can quickly boost your score, given you’ve kept your bank accounts active during your time away.
+If your credit score doesn’t look great, there are a few handy ways you can quickly boost your score, given that you’ve kept your bank accounts active during your time away.

 You can enter the UK with your pet if:

-- Your pet has been microchipped
+- Your pet is microchipped

 - You have obtained an official veterinary certificate

-- Your pet has been vaccinated against rabies
+- Your pet is vaccinated against rabies

 - You have clear blood test results (if travelling from an unlisted country)